 Image: Power Project in Ciudad

-The total cost of the two projects is anticipated to be approximately $162 million with most of the funding coming from Chinese loans.
-This amount includes a recent $80 million loan allocated specifically for the El Hato plant's development.
+The total cost of the two projects is expected to be around $162 million, with most of the funding sourced from Chinese loans.
+This figure includes a recent $80 million loan allocated specifically for the development of the related El Hato plant.

 El Photovoltaic Plant to Cut Enacal’s Energy Costs by 40%

 A key goal of the El Photovoltaic Plant is to lower energy costs for the Nicaraguan Company of Aqueducts and Sanitary Sewers (Enacal) by approximately 40%.
-Since a large part of Nicaragua's water pumping operations depends on electricity, the establishment of this solar plant is essential for maintaining sustainable and cost-effective operations for Enacal.
+Since much of Nicaragua’s water pumping operations rely on electricity, the new solar plant is essential for helping Enacal maintain sustainable and cost-effective services.

-With ongoing Chinese investments in energy, transportation and housing, the people of Nicaragua could benefit from more sustainable and affordable solutions that are less harmful to the environment.
-New solar installations like this one have the potential to reduce energy costs, particularly as recent research indicates that the cost of solar energy decreases with increased installation.
+Through ongoing Chinese investments in energy, transportation, and housing, Nicaraguans stand to benefit from more sustainable and affordable solutions.
+New solar installations like this one are poised to reduce energy costs, a trend supported by recent research indicating that the cost of solar energy falls as more capacity is installed.

 “These are historic and exceptional moments for the country, reflecting the development of the strong relationship between Nicaragua and China,” said Laureano Ortega Murillo, a presidential advisor.